Using PlayCanvas React

 import { Application, Entity } from '@playcanvas/react'

-import { Camera } from '@playcanvas/react/components'
+import { Camera, Script } from '@playcanvas/react/components'

-import { OrbitControls } from '@playcanvas/react/scripts'
+import { CameraControls } from 'playcanvas/scripts/esm/camera-controls.mjs'

 return (

-<Entity position={[0, 0, -2.5]}>
+<Entity name="Camera" position={[0, 0, 2.5]}>

 <Camera />